 Intelligence – To use a real world example, a referee would be using Intelligence (Athletics) to know the rules of a professional sport without necessarily being physically fit to perform the sport at that level.
 Any sort of general knowledge about professional or recreational sports also falls under this check.

-Primary attribute: Charisma.
+Primary ability: Charisma.
 Lies, deceit, hiding intentions while keeping a straight face.

 Strength – Faking a fight and really selling the hits is a Strength (Deception) check.
 This is closer to the kayfabe of professional wrestling than throwing a fight.